AMRBY/AirBnB_clone/README.md

 The AirBnB clone project starts now until… the end of the first year.
 The goal of the project is to deploy on your server a simple copy of the AirBnB website.

-This project was created at Holberton School.
+This project was created at Alx.

 ## Table of Contents :clipboard: